top of page

 Plant A Foods is speaking to food conglomerates.
 A very traditional, very corporate audience.

-If Planet A Foods want big players, like 100-year-old food brands, to walk with them into the future, they must speak, look, and act like a major food supplier.
+If Planet A Foods wants to catch "The Big Fish," like century-old food brands, they must speak, feel, and look like a major food supplier.

 19. Magic School